8

 “Good... night?”
 Terra was left there in a daze, like she had just woken up from a dream.

-They hadn't discussed cohabitation, only shared a strange moment that ended just as quickly as it began.
-And yet, Terra understood the necessity of that moment.
-It hadn't been cohabitation they needed to discuss.
-It was whatever feeling had just passed between them.
+They hadn’t discussed cohabitation, only shared a strange moment that ended just as quickly as it began.
+And yet, Terra understood that discussion wasn’t what they needed, it was a moment like the one that had just passed between them.

 Warmth gradually rose in her cheeks and ears.